 Mom and Dad were right a lot of the time: Scratching only makes it worse; high school's not the end of the world; and that style (whatever "that style" was in your day) isn't flattering, even if all the popular girls are wearing it.

 Still, some false kernels of wisdom passed down the family tree could be stunting your financial growth to this day.
-So settle in for some regression therapy as we identify the little white lies from your tender years that you need to let go of.
+So settle in for some regression therapy, as we identify the little white lies from your tender years that you need to let go.

 "Don't cry at the checkout counter."
 Actually, go ahead and unleash the tears.
 When you let yourself feel the physical loss of spending money (actually taking cash from your wallet and handing it over to the clerk), you're more likely to make better decisions about what you buy.
-Credit cards -- like Vegas gambling chips -- on the other hand, remove the emotion from the transaction.
+On the other hand, credit cards -- like Vegas gambling chips -- remove the emotion from the transaction.
 And numb spending leads to dumb spending.

 "Everyone is not staring at you."
 Well, maybe not in that way.
 But acquaintances and strangers are sizing you up all the time.
 It's not your jeans or prom date that they're judging, but your banking, driving, renting, and health habits.
 Employers, insurers, landlords, credit card companies (as well as the IRS, DOJ, FBI, and other acronym-happy entities) regularly pull your consumer files.
 Luckily, you don't have to read the rumors about yourself on a bathroom wall.
 You are entitled to see your consumer disclosures (there could be as many as 14) for free once a year.
 Take a peek into your secret files to see what everyone's saying about you.

 "You'll never be sorry if you play it safe."
 No dad in history ever said, "Let 'er rip!" before handing Junior the keys to the car.
 But he'd have done his progeny a favor if he gave that advice about money.
 It's true that gambling and uninformed risk-taking is bad for your bottom line.
 But so is playing it too safe with your money.
 If you stash your cash in the mattress, sure, it'll still be there years later (provided mom didn't find your hiding place).
-But its buying power will be severely hampered.
+But inflation will severely erode its buying power.
 Historically, inflation runs between 3% and 4%, meaning the spending power of that cash kitty you hid your senior year in high school will be cut in half by your 20-year reunion.
-You'd be better served if your parents warned you that inflation was a silent killer.
+You'd be better served if your parents had warned you that inflation was a silent killer.